addtheletters/space/README.md

 Heat Systems Planning:
 -Joules of heat
 -Sinks can suck up a certain # of joules
+-Temp determined as joules/degree kelvin
--Radiators and hulls of certain sorts release heat at a certain joules/tick -Heat release means detectable
+-Heat capacity: Degree at which boolean overCapacity becomes true -Radiators and hulls of certain sorts release heat at a certain joules/tick -Heat release means detectable
 -More heat release means more detectable